-A combination of rating methods is best to get a complete and accurate picture of a test taker's ability.
-Automated scoring models can assess certain linguistic dimensions of language use, but do not measure the effectiveness of the response or the appropriateness of content.
+A combination of rating methods is the best way to get a complete and accurate picture of a test taker's ability.
+Automated scoring models can assess certain linguistic dimensions of language use, but they do not measure the effectiveness of the response or the appropriateness of the content.

-The TOEFL® test uses automated scoring to complement human scoring for the two tasks in the Writing section.
-Combining human judgment and automated scoring ensures consistent, high quality measurement of a test taker's ability to communicate and succeed in academic settings.
+The TOEFL® test uses automated scoring to complement human scoring for the 2 tasks in the Writing section.
+Combining human judgment and automated scoring ensures consistent, high-quality measurement of a test taker's ability to communicate and succeed in academic settings.

 2. Are human raters calibrated and monitored frequently for quality control?